owlbarn/tutorial/book/signal/README.md

 ```

+And then we change the length of signal to odd.

 ```text
 # let a = [|1.; 2.; 1.; -1.; 1.5;|]
 val a : float array = [|1.; 2.; 1.; -1.; 1.5|]